luishernand/luishernand/README.md

 - 👋 Hi, I’m Luis Hernández
-- 👀 I’m interested in Datascience
+- 👀 I’m interested in Datascience and Machine Learning
-- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me luishernand11@gmail.com